By Jason M. Jowers, MS, MFT, & Kacy Mixon, PhD

 Find a course that can help bridge the gap between civilians and the military with courses on PTSD, depression, caregiving, couples and intimacy, stress, and many more!

-This post was written by Jason M. Jowers & Dr. Kacy Mixon of the OneOp Family Development Team.
-The Family Development team aims to support the development of professionals working with military families.
-Find out more about OneOp Family Development team on our website, Facebook, and Twitter.
+This post was written by Jason M. Jowers & Dr. Kacy Mixon of OneOp.
+Their team aims to support the development of professionals working with military families.
+Find out more about OneOp on our Facebook and Twitter.